What is cupping?

 Purple or Dark Purple with Spots:

 Indicates significant blood stagnation and poor circulation, sometimes described as “cold” blood stasis.
-This can arise from long-standing blockages, overconsumption of cold foods, or trauma, and suggests that the affected area is congested and in need of circulation improvement.
+This can arise from long-standing blockages, overconsumption of cold foods, or trauma.
+It suggests that the affected area is congested and needs circulation improvement.

 Black or Very Dark Marks: